-Non-embedded Accommodation Description Recommendations for Use Appendix E provides scribe guidelines for ELPA21 assessments. assessment, TAs can use this support to transfer a student's independently- generated text into the online test platform.
-The dictation (Speech-to-text) and/or word prediction software may not be integrated with the internet and must not provide prompting for spell checking, grammar checking, or predicting of phrases.
+Non-embedded Accommodation Description Recommendations for Use Appendix E provides scribe guidelines for ELPA21 assessments. assessment, TAs can use this support to transfer a student's independently-generated text into the online test platform.
+The dictation (speech-to-text) and/or word prediction software may not be integrated with the internet and must not provide prompting for spell checking, grammar checking, or predicting of phrases.
 Automatic correction and the feature to save data into the device must be disabled.
 The use of this accommodation may result in the student needing additional time to complete the assessment.
 For these students, dictating to a scribe is the only way to demonstrate their composition skills.
-Dictation (Speech- to-text) (non- embedded) The student uses an assistive technology device to dictate responses or give commands during the test.
+Dictation (speech- to-text) (non- embedded) The student uses an assistive technology device to dictate responses or give commands during the test.
+Please note: This feature is contingent on state policy or practice.
 Students who have documented motor or processing disabilities (such as dyslexia) or who have had a recent injury that makes it difficult to produce text or commands using computer keys may need alternative ways to work with computers.
 If students use their own assistive technology devices, all assessment content should be deleted from these devices after the test for security purposes.